 To nail SMM, create different strategies and content for each social media platform you use for your brand promotion.
 Vary the frequency of posting, themes, post formats, and so on to get the most from every social network.

 Let’s learn some tricks from GoPro.
-The brand has several billion followers and posts different content on several social media platforms.
+The brand has millions of followers and posts different content on several social media platforms.
 For instance, GoPro goes for user-generated pictures and videos showing the quality of their cameras on Instagram.